Xergz/UbisoftGameLab/README.md

 # ConcoursUbisoft
-Git pour le concours Ubisoft de l'équipe 1 de l'Université de Sherbrooke
+Git of the first team from Université de Sherbrooke for the Ubisoft Game Lab Competition.